6 Questions to Ask When Considering TV Programming Options

 Each one of these population segments has its own TV watching habits.
 Therefore, it’s critical that you have the flexibility to cater entertainment solutions based on both the care level and the community size.

 Residents change, as do their needs.
 Don’t get locked into a TV programming schedule that lacks the flexibility to vary your channel lineup.
-You should be able to make alterations when you want, and how you want—whether it’s the ability to add specific sports channels at certain times of the year, or swapping in a new channel that residents have been requesting.
+You should be able to make alterations when you want, and how you want—whether it’s the ability to add specific sports channels at certain times of the year, live TV for the news, or swapping in a new channel that residents have been requesting.

 2 – Can the TV Offer More Than Just TV Programming?